 We educate medical students in the fields of geriatrics and gerontology.
 We offer classroom lectures and experiences in independent and long-term care settings through our Geriatric Practicum and interdisciplinary team approach to teaching students how to care for institutionalized and somewhat independent elders.
-The Division of Geriatric Medicine adheres to the American Geriatrics Society's “Keep Granny Safe Competencies.”
+The Division of Geriatrics adheres to the American Geriatrics Society's “Keep Granny Safe Competencies.”

 Years one and two are comprised of approximately 30+ hours of curriculum dedicated to Geriatrics Education offered through the Doctoring I and II course, the Geriatrics Course in year two (20 hours), and systems courses including Pharmacology during years one and two.

 Years three and four are dedicated to clerkships.
 Clerkships at ambulatory care sites in rural Maine have on average 55% older adult patients.
 Hospitals and emergency rooms have a slightly higher percentage of older adult patients.
 However, there is no dedicated curriculum addressing the skills needed to work with older adults in these health care environments.

 * Since 2010-11 there is a required Geriatrics Clerkship for University of New England College of Osteopathic Medicine students who are enrolled in Maine.
 Expansion of the Geriatrics Clerkship to our other COM sites in the Northeast Region took place in 2011-2013.